Berlin police uncertain arrested Pakistani was truck driver

-BERLIN The Berlin police chief said on Tuesday it was not clear if the Pakistani man arrested after a deadly trunk rampage at a Christmas market was the driver of the vehicle.
+BERLIN (Reuters) - The Berlin police chief said on Tuesday it was not clear if the Pakistani man arrested after a deadly trunk rampage at a Christmas market was the driver of the vehicle.

 "As far as I know it is in fact uncertain whether that really was the driver," said Berlin Police President Klaus Kandt.